TankyFranky/Snow_Removal_GAN_ELEC825_Final_Project/README.md

 # Removal of Snow Distortion in Images Using Translation cGANs
 Final project for ELEC 825 Machine Learning/ Deep Learning.
 A research project into using cGANs to remove snow distortion from input images.
 ## Abstract
+In this paper, we propose an alternative method for single image snow removal using a more general and less task specific architecture than most state of the art methods.
+The proposed architecture aims to learn a general transition map between two images and is commonly used for tasks like transforming an aerial view image to a map.
+Current state of the art architectures involve multiple layers of snow identification and other network structures specific to the snow removal task.
+Using a general transition map architecture allows for easier implementation and a wider field of applications.
+A general adversarial network (GAN) and more specifically a pix2pix GAN architecture trained on the Snow100K dataset was implemented to achieve this goal.
+This solution showed promising results with a peak signal-tonoise ratio (PSNR) of 23.2839 and a structural similarity index (SSIM) 0.7697 and warrants additional investigation to see the limit in its applicability to the task of removing snowfall in images.

 ## Contributions